 Note: NEVER clean any CD or DVD in a circular motion.
 Always clean in straight lines from the center of the disc outwards.
 Otherwise, you'll just make things even worse.

+Four galaxies are crashing into each other in one of the largest collisions ever seen, scientists say.
 The galactic crash was spotted by astronomers using NASA's Spitzer Space Telescope, which detected a fan-shaped plume coming from a cluster of galaxies nearly five billion light-years away.

 When fully merged, the new galaxy will be up to ten times as large as the Milky Way, astronomers said.